TheIndianProgrammer/Showcase_for_DPS/README.md

 ## WhenTheIDE

-A Wikipedia page but for your favorite coding & tech streamers made using Flask (In Colaboration with Aadi Lal)
+A Wikipedia-like page but for your favorite coding & tech streamers made using Flask (In Colaboration with Aadi Lal)

 ## DiscBOX- Gaming bot in Discord

-A text-based story type game bot for Discord made using discord.py and pycord API wrappers for Discord in python
+A text-based story type game bot for Discord made using discord.py and pycord API wrappers for Discord in python.
+*Currently Out-of-Dateq due to updateds in API, code needs to be revised for this project to work and connect with Discord*